Contents

 What Are The Different Types Of Professional Services Agreements?

-Professional Service Agreements can be used in various industries.
-Some of the Professional Service Agreements we provide here at Sprintlaw include:
+Professional Services Agreements can be used across a range of industries.
+Some of the Professional Service Agreements available at Sprintlaw include:

-If you would like to learn more, chat to our friendly legal consultants today.
+If you would like to learn more, chat to our friendly legal consultants today or explore our guides on setting up your legals in 2025.

 What About Exclusivity Clauses?

-Professional Services Agreements formally bind the relationship between your business and the client.
-However, they do not exclude you from seeking other clients or your client from engaging with other businesses.
+Professional Services Agreements formally bind the relationship between your business and your client.
+However, they do not prevent you from seeking other opportunities or restrict your client from engaging with other businesses.

-If you would like to limit who your client interacts with in order to attain more security for your business, then you could look into getting an Exclusivity Clause added to your agreements.
+If you would like to limit who your client interacts with in order to secure your business interests, you could consider adding an Exclusivity Clause to your agreements.

-An Exclusivity Clause will limit interactions either by geographical location or product.
-The purpose of this cannot be to simply eradicate any possible competition, but rather, to ensure your business does not suffer any losses if the client decides to take their business elsewhere for the duration of your agreement.
+An Exclusivity Clause may limit interactions by geographical location or product.
+The purpose is not to eradicate all competition, but to help ensure your business doesn’t suffer losses should the client choose to work elsewhere during the term of the agreement.

-If you are looking to benefit from a exclusivity clause in your agreements, then it’s best to discuss this with a legal professional.
+If you are looking to benefit from an exclusivity clause in your agreements, it’s best to discuss this with a legal professional who can tailor the clause to your specific business needs.

 Do I Need A Professional Construction Services Agreement?

 It’s advisable to invest in a Professional Services Agreement for your construction business.
-The Agreement not only documents the relationship between you and your client, but iit also provides the additional coverage of ensuring your client is aware of expectations in writing, removing the risk of miscommunication.
+The agreement not only documents the relationship between you and your client, but it also provides the additional benefit of clearly setting out mutual expectations in writing, thereby reducing the risk of miscommunication.

 The agreement will depend on the specific requirements of your business.
-For some business owners, getting a different Agreement per client is a waste of time, as their terms of business remain the same for each client.
+For some business owners, drafting a new agreement for each client can be redundant if the terms of business remain consistent.

 Next Steps